huggingface/dataset-viewer/docs/source/mlcroissant.md

 <Tip>

-💡 Learn more about how to get the Parquet files in the [Get Croissant metadata](croissant) guide.
+💡 Learn more about how to get the metadata from the Datasets Server API in the [Get Croissant metadata](croissant) guide.

 </Tip>